 The bus connections to this place (and in Nicaragua in general) are a little less than direct so you’ll probably need to head to a couple of different cities if you can’t find a direct route there.
 For example, there isn’t a straight shot from Granada to Matagalpa, so you have a couple of options to leave from.

-First, About The Buses
+First, A Bit To Know About The Buses

-You'll need to pretty flexible when taking the buses in Nica.
-If you'll be volunteering or vacationing here with ILP, you’ll pick it up quickly, but most of the buses you’ll be taking are Chicken buses, which are decommissioned school buses that have been repainted and refurbished to use to get locals all around Nicaragua.
+You'll need to be pretty flexible when taking the buses in Nica.
+If you'll be volunteering or vacationing here with ILP, you’ll pick it up quickly, but most of the buses you’ll be taking are Chicken buses, which are decommissioned school buses that have been repainted and refurbished to get locals all around Nicaragua.
 They are very inexpensive to take and don’t really have regular schedules; sometimes the drivers will let people off wherever they ask, which can make the schedule and timing a little unpredictable.

 There typically isn’t much of a set bus schedule or station, you kind of just have to figure out where they pick people up and drop them off.
 The buses usually leave when full and leave by word of mouth, instead of following a schedule.
 Sometimes buses come every 15 minutes or sometimes once every hour but sometimes they don't come at all.
 We have more info about the buses in Nica here.